-A seizure (also called a fit) is a temporary malfunction of the brain.
 There are different types of seizures, which can affect your child in different ways.
 For example, changed behaviour, altered breathing, jerking movements of the limbs, with possible loss of consciousness and incontinence.
-Not all of these symptoms may occur as it depends on the part of the brain that is involved.
+Not all these symptoms may occur.
+It depends on the part of the brain that is involved.

-Some children are at risk of having seizures, especially if they had one in the past.
-Your specialist palliative care nurse will discuss this with you and tell you if your child is at risk and how to deal with the seizure.
 If a seizure occurs, cushion your child's head and turn them on their side until they recover.
 It is unlikely to last more than a few minutes.
 If the seizure lasts longer, it may be necessary to give some medicine either by mouth or rectally.
 Your team will have prepared you for this.
-If you need help, phone your family doctor or on-call doctor.
+If you need help, phone your GP or on-call doctor.

-Seeing your child have a seizure for the first time can be very traumatic.
+Seeing your child have a seizure for the first time can be very upsetting.
 However, it is best to stay as calm as possible and to reassure your child.

 Your child is unlikely to be aware or distressed by what is happening but may be very sleepy for a few hours afterwards.
 They may have little memory of the event.
 Sometimes seizures happen towards the end of a child's life.
-It's important to reassure brothers and sisters that it was not the reason they passed away.
+It's important to reassure brothers and sisters that it was not the reason they died.